-Krell has produced some stunning gear over the years and this Krell PAM-7 is a beautiful example.
+Krell has produced some stunning gear over the years and this Krell PAM-7 is a great example.
 Come with me as I repair and overhaul this lovely old girl.

 The Krell PAM-7 preamplifier dates back to earliest days of Krell, but all the trademark features are present: thick boards, premium parts, class-A operation, separate power supply and the unique styling the company used back in the day.